KU moves up seven spots in rankings of ‘Best Colleges’ by U.S. News & World Report

 On Tuesday, KU officials in a press release noted the seven-position improvement in the rankings, but hardly celebrated it.

-“We recognize that some students and families look to these rankings when making their college decisions,” Chancellor Doug Girod said in the release.
+“We recognize that some students and families look to these rankings when making their college decisions,” Chancellor Douglas Girod said in the release.
 “That said, we remain focused on our own measures of success, which align with the Kansas Board of Regents’ strategic plan, the needs of Kansas businesses and communities, and our aspirations as one of the nation’s leading research institutions.”

 Except for one word, that’s the exact same quote Girod offered to last year’s rankings.
-(Last yer he said “we appreciate” the value placed on the rankings while this year he said “we recognize” the value.)
+(Last year he said “we appreciate” the value placed on the rankings while this year he said “we recognize” the value.)

-The rankings have become less of a talking point by university leaders than the were decades ago.
+The rankings have become less of a talking point by university leaders than they were decades ago.
 Girod, in his eighth year as KU’s chancellor, has not used the ranking system much in his goal setting for the university.
-His predecessor, Bernadette Gray-Little, also did not emphasize the rankings much.
+His predecessor, Bernadette Gray-Little, also did not emphasize the rankings.
 Prior to her tenure, however, KU Chancellor Robert Hemenway set an informal goal of KU being among the top 25 ranked public universities in the country.
 KU was ranked No. 41 among public universities when Hemenway made that statement in 2002.

 More recently, KU has been able to tout its success at growing its enrollment as a sign that the university is well regarded.
 For two consecutive years, KU has posted record freshmen enrollments.
 Last year, KU’s total enrollment was the highest on record.
 Enrollment figures for this school year are expected to be released in the coming days.
 KU officials have forecast that KU may set another overall record for total enrollment, although the size of the freshman class may shrink as the number of high school graduates nationally declines.

 The U.S. News & World Report rankings, however, remain prominent in higher education circles, although they have faced increased scrutiny in recent years for the metrics they measure.
-KU’s overall performance in the rankings remains a mixed-bag, as it posted gains both nationally and against its Big 12 peers, but also remains ranked in the lower half of the Big 12 conference.
+KU’s overall performance in the rankings remains a mixed bag, as it posted gains both nationally and against its Big 12 peers, but also remains ranked in the lower half of the Big 12 conference.

 Among the 16 members of the Big 12 Conference, KU ranked 10th, which was up two spaces from a year ago.
 KU jumped both Cincinnati and Utah in the rankings.
 The top three schools in the conference did not change from a year ago.
 Here’s a look at the national, overall rankings for each Big 12 school.